Igonato/django-starter-2025/README.md

 ### Developer Experience
 - Local development with just `mise sync && mise migrate && mise dev` using local sqlite file (no Docker or DB setup is needed, until your app needs it and when it does there is a `docker-compose.yaml` waiting for you)
-- Environment-based configuration via `.env` files
+- Environment-based configuration via `.env` file
 - Convenient development commands via mise tasks
 - Code formatting and linting enforced via pre-commit hooks and GitHub Actions
 - GitHub Actions for continuous integration